 We work closely with local Samburu leaders to create clear objectives for all of our initiatives.
 We analyze problems together, generate solutions, create effective strategies, and identify measurements by which to monitor our progress.

-In 2001 there were no kindergartens for the nomadic children.
+In 2001 there were no preschools for the nomadic children.

 In 2001 there were only 130 children in grades 1 to 8.